-ENGL 371 - Mapping our Mental Geography: Canadian Literature Post- 1970
+ENGL 371 - Mapping our Mental Geography: Canadian Literature Post- 1970 2018-19, Winter 3(3-0-0)

 Tracing our literary landscape reveals that contemporary Canada is constantly changing.
-This course will explore our shifting national identity through a diversity of voices in poetry and prose.
-We will follow the progression of Canadian literature from the early postmodern period forward, investigating questions of literary, historical, and cultural significance.
+Through a diversity of voices in poetry and prose, this course explores our shifting national and regional identities from the contemporary (post-1970) period forward by investigating questions of literary, historical, and cultural significance.